TrenchBroom/TrenchBroom/resources/documentation/Icons.md

 - Move left / right, up / down, forward / backward (i.e., towards or away from the camera)
 - Increase / decrease grid size

+# View switch icons (16x16)
+These icons need to come in two version: active and inactive, and they must be very distinctive.
+- Console view: window with a prompt
+- Issues view: Exclamation mark in a triangle

 # Application Icon
 This icon must be a vector graphic because I may need to adapt it and scale it from 16x16 up to 1014x1024.
 Currently, TB has a Quake crate as its icon, which I like.
 However, this crate is recognizable only to Quake players, and since TB is going to be available for other games as well, it is not a very good icon anymore.
 Maybe we can abstract from the look of the crate a bit.
 One element of the current icon I definitely like is that the crate has grid lines projected onto its faces.
 Since the grid projection is quite unique to TrenchBroom, I think it's a good idea that it shows up in the icon as well.